Your sales proposals should show a future in which your product or service solves your prospective customers’ problems.

 Sales proposals are useful for sales reps, consultants, agencies and anyone looking to promote their offerings to a target market.

-A good sales proposal will help you to:
+A good sales proposal will help you:

 Ultimately, a winning sales proposal conveys the value of working with you.
 It’s authentic, clear and tailored to your prospect’s needs and expectations.